sushantasinha/JunitTutorial/Mockito_v2.md

 constructor mocking: Power Mock.
 Using whenNew()

-Partial mocking possible for static, final and private methods.
+Partial mocking possible for static, final and private methods. power mock can be used with @spy

 Mocking for private method, static method and constructor is bad design.

 ### TODO: mutation test
 ### TODO: flapdrool